lkesteloot/weekend-ray-tracer/README.md

     % cmake ..
     % make

 It compiles on MacOS and Linux.
+You'll need the protobuf compiler and library:

+    % sudo apt-get install protobuf-compiler libprotobuf-dev

 # Simulation